cmusphinx/pocketsphinx/README.md

 built or worked correctly on any platform at all, has simply been removed.

-There is no longer any dependency on SphinxBase, because there is no reason for SphinxBase to exist.
-You can just link against the PocketSphinx library, which now includes all of its functionality.
+There is no longer any dependency on SphinxBase.
+There is no SphinxBase anymore.
+This is not the SphinxBase you're looking for.
+All your SphinxBase are belong to us.

 To install the Python module in a virtual environment (replace `~/ve_pocketsphinx` with the virtual environment you wish to create),